Skip to main content

 Activate Agent Sandbox and PTC

-PTC: Programmatic Tool Calling only runs inside an Agent Sandbox session.
-In Glean’s configuration they are separate controls: sandbox code execution can be available without PTC, while PTC always requires an active sandbox so generated code can call tools through the host agent.
-For eligible customers, Glean typically enables both together for Assistant in Thinking mode as this capability rolls out.
+PTC only runs inside an Agent Sandbox session.
+In Glean’s configuration, sandbox code execution can be available without PTC, while PTC always requires an active sandbox so generated code can call tools through the host agent.
+For eligible customers, Glean enables both together for Glean in Thinking mode.

-Model support: Code execution is exposed through a generic shell tool rather than a single vendor’s native “code mode” API, so models that participate in the agentic loop with sandbox access can drive the same shell abstraction.
-The underlying sandbox may be Glean-operated or provider-hosted depending on deployment settings; modes that omit the shell tool (for example some fast or minimal tool sets) do not support Agent Sandbox or PTC.
+Code execution is exposed through a generic shell tool rather than a single vendor’s native “code mode” API, so models that participate in the agentic loop with sandbox access can drive the same shell abstraction.
+The underlying sandbox may be Glean-operated or provider-hosted depending on deployment settings.
+Models that omit the shell tool (for example some fast or minimal tool sets) do not support Agent Sandbox or PTC.

-Agent Sandbox provides a secure, isolated execution environment for AI-powered code execution and data analysis within Glean.
-It was designed with enterprise security as a foundational requirement, ensuring that customer data remains protected at every layer.
+Agent Sandbox provides a secure, isolated execution environment that ensures customer data remains protected at every layer.

-For Glean's broader security posture, certifications, and compliance documentation, see:
+For Glean's broader security posture, certifications, and compliance documentation, see the following pages:

 Every sandbox instance runs in an isolated environment designed to keep each session separate and protect customer data.